 The physical container participates in multiple transport equipment operations over time.
 Importantly, the transport equipment can be created before the exact physical container is known.
 Consignment, or shipment, planning most often occurs in advance of the physical container getting picked from the depot stack.

 POST .../transportEquipment - start transport equipment tracking also takes some required and optional fields as input, that can be conveniently used during tracking.
 Note: Not all input fields are described below.
-Refer to the API Documentation section.
+Refer to the API User Guide section.

 carrierBookingNumber is the booking number from the carrier.
 When a consignment carriage is contracted with a carrier (ocean, truck, barge, rail or otherwise), a Booking Number reference is assigned to the consignment; this is the carrier booking number.
 The carrier booking number is used to match incoming events with a consignment and transport equipment.
 The carrier booking number must be a unique identifier across the entire shipping industry.
 The carrier booking number is a required field and establishes the linkage between the consignment and transport equipment.